 Breast Lift Syracuse

-“If your bosom is the right size, but in the wrong place, you might consider Breast Lift Surgery”
+“If your breasts are the right size but in the wrong place, it might be time to consider a breast lift in Syracuse.”

 Ptosis is the medical term for droop.
 For your breast, ptosis is assessed by noting how your nipple relates to the fold where your breast meets your chest wall.